stolksdorf/pico-check/README.md

 `//TODO: add gif`

 ### basic reporter
-Only prints out errors and a summary.
+Always clears the console and only prints out errors and the summary.
 Good to use with the `--watch` flag.

 ### TAP reporter